 When looking for a job, try career centers and info desks at universities first, as the faculties should have contacts in a variety of industries.
 You can also ask your friends, classmates, local students, or teachers.
 Besides, you can start your search through the job portals or contact directly someone from a chosen company.
 After graduation, all international alumni have free access to the labor market.

-If you hold a long-term residence permit for study purposes and you have completed university education (from an accredited programme by MOE), you may apply for long-term residence for 9 months and look for a job or start your own business in the Czech Republic.
+If you hold a long-term residence permit for study purposes and you have completed university education (from an accredited programme by MEYS), you may apply for long-term residence for 9 months and look for a job or start your own business in the Czech Republic.
 Foreign legal entities are allowed to conduct trade activities, including the acquisition of real estate, under the same conditions, and to the same extent as Czech companies.
 They may become founders or co-founders of a company or may join an existing Czech company.

 Most popular job portals in the Czech Republic are: